Ronald Swain

-Air Commodore Francis Ronald Downs Swain, CB, CBE, AFC (31 August 1903 – 28 September 1989), known as Ronald, was a British Royal Air Force pilot who held the World Altitude Record for airplanes from 1936 to 1938.
+Air Commodore Francis Ronald Downs Swain, CB, CBE, AFC (31 August 1903 – 28 September 1989) was a British Royal Air Force pilot who held the World Altitude Record for airplanes from 1936 to 1938.

 Early life and career

 Swain was born on 31 August 1903 and was the fourth and youngest child of Charles Swain and Rose Downs.
 He grew up in Portsmouth and joined the RAF in 1922, becoming a member of No. 2 Squadron RAF as a pilot.
 He was quickly transferred to No. 11 Squadron, subsequently spending time with No. 23 Squadron and No. 6 Squadron as a Flight Commander, commanding the Cairo-Rhodesia Flight in 1933.

 World altitude record

 In 1935, now with the rank of squadron leader, Swain became a test pilot in the experimental section at the Royal Aircraft Establishment (RAE) where he was involved in high-altitude experiments.
 Departing from Farnborough, Hampshire at 07:30 on 28 September 1936, Swain achieved a fixed-wing aircraft's world altitude record with a height of 49,967 ft in a modified Bristol Type 138A.
 During his descent, his pressure suit failed causing him to lose visibility through his visor and find it difficult to breathe.
 He was forced to cut his visor open with his knife in order to maintain consciousness, eventually landing safely at Netheravon, Wiltshire at 10:30.